project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

     }
     ```

+    On Linux, to utilize the optional `CastingPlayer` / Commissioner-Generated
+    Passcode UDC feature, the Casting Client may initialize a new
+    `LinuxCommissionableDataProvider` with the user-entered `CastingPlayer`
+    generated Passcode.
+The new `LinuxCommissionableDataProvider` may be passed
+    to the CastingApp using `UpdateCommissionableDataProvider`.

+    ```c
+        LinuxDeviceOptions::GetInstance().payload.setUpPINCode = userEnteredPasscode;
+        LinuxCommissionableDataProvider gCommissionableDataProvider;
+        CHIP_ERROR err = CHIP_NO_ERROR;
+        err = InitCommissionableDataProvider(gCommissionableDataProvider, LinuxDeviceOptions::GetInstance());
+        err = matter::casting::core::CastingApp::GetInstance()->UpdateCommissionableDataProvider(&gCommissionableDataProvider);
+    ```

     On Android, define a `commissioningDataProvider` that can provide the
     required values to the `CastingApp`.
+To utilize the optional `CastingPlayer`
+    / Commissioner-Generated Passcode UDC feature, the Casting Client may also
+    define a function to update the CommissionableDataProvider
+    post-initialization. `updateCommissionableDataSetupPasscode` is an example
+    function to update the CommissionableData with the `CastingPlayer` generated
+    passcode.

     ```java
+    // Dummy values for commissioning demonstration only.
+These are hard coded in the example tv-app:
+    // connectedhomeip/examples/tv-app/tv-common/src/AppTv.cpp
+    private static final long DUMMY_SETUP_PASSCODE = 20202021;
-    private static final DataProvider<CommissionableData> commissionableDataProvider =
+    private static final int DUMMY_DISCRIMINATOR = 3874;

+    public static class CommissionableDataProvider implements DataProvider<CommissionableData> {
+    CommissionableData commissionableData =
-      new DataProvider<CommissionableData>() {
+        new CommissionableData(DUMMY_SETUP_PASSCODE, DUMMY_DISCRIMINATOR);

         @Override
         public CommissionableData get() {
-          // dummy values for demonstration only
-          return new CommissionableData(20202021, 3874);
+          return commissionableData;
         }

+        // For the optional CastingPlayer / Commissioner-Generated Passcode UDC feature. public void updateCommissionableDataSetupPasscode(long setupPasscode, int discriminator) {
+            commissionableData.setSetupPasscode(setupPasscode);
+            commissionableData.setDiscriminator(discriminator);
+        }
       };
     ```

     On iOS, add a `func commissioningDataProvider` to the
     `MCAppParametersDataSource` class defined above, that can provide the
     required values to the `MCCastingApp`.
+To utilize the optional
+    `CastingPlayer` / Commissioner-Generated Passcode UDC feature, the Casting
+    Client may also add a function to update the CommissionableDataProvider
+    post-initialization. `update` is an example function to update the
+    CommissionableData with the `CastingPlayer` generated passcode.

     ```swift
-    func castingAppDidReceiveRequestForCommissionableData(_ sender: Any) -> MCCommissionableData {
-        // dummy values for demonstration only
+    // Dummy values for demonstration only.
-        return MCCommissionableData(
+    private var commissionableData: MCCommissionableData = MCCommissionableData(
         passcode: 20202021,
         discriminator: 3874,
         spake2pIterationCount: 1000,
         spake2pVerifier: nil,
-            spake2pSalt: nil)
+        spake2pSalt: nil
+    )

+    func castingAppDidReceiveRequestForCommissionableData(_ sender: Any) -> MCCommissionableData {
+        return commissionableData
+    }

+    // For the optional CastingPlayer / Commissioner-Generated Passcode UDC feature. func update(_ newCommissionableData: MCCommissionableData) {
+        self.commissionableData = newCommissionableData
     }
     ```